Podiatry Billing Services in South Carolina

 Why South Carolina Podiatry Practices Need Specialized Billing

 Podiatry billing itself is complex.
 Podiatry billing is uniquely complex because Medicare excludes routine foot care by default.
 Coverage requires documented systemic conditions (diabetes, peripheral vascular disease, peripheral neuropathy) that create a class finding making routine care medically necessary.
 Diabetic foot care certification (LOPS testing), nail debridement codes 11720-11721, orthotics L-codes, and the Medicare Therapeutic Shoe Program (A5500-A5513) each have their own coverage criteria.
-When you combine this coding complexity with South Carolina's specific payer rules, authorization requirements, and 5 Healthy Connections managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving podiatry practices from Charleston to Myrtle Beach and across South Carolina.
+When you combine this coding complexity with South Carolina's specific payer rules, authorization requirements, and 5 Healthy Connections Medicaid managed care plans that each have their own billing rules, you need a team that understands both dimensions.
+Go Medical Billing provides that expertise at 2.49% of collections, serving podiatry practices from Charleston to Rock Hill and across South Carolina.

 Code